CARDAMOM-framework/CARDAMOM/MANUAL/GITHUB_BASICS.md

-Issue "There is no tracking information for the current branch"
+Issue "There is no tracking information for the current branch", when you try to "git push" for first time

+(1) git push <cardamom> (or the name of the remote, use "git remote" to find this out).
+This creates the branch on "cardamom" repo.
+(2)  git branch --set-upstream-to=<cardamom>/<branch> testonly.
+This tracks the cardamom repo branch

+  You can then "git pull" or "git push"